tanmaychavan/What-A-New-Word-I-Learn-Today/README.md

 ### 12-April-21
 Taken their toll on:-  damaged.

-Stuck fast:-  shut tight.
+Stuck fast:-  Shut tight.

-Scruples:  feelings that makes you hesitate to do something wrong.
+Scruples:  Feelings that makes you hesitate to do something wrong.

-Standing to:-  taking up positions.
+Standing to:-  Taking up positions.

-Trenches:-  long deep ditches in the ground where soldiers hide from the enemy.
+Trenches:-  Long deep ditches in the ground where soldiers hide from the enemy.

 ### 13-April-21
-Burned out:-  destroy by fire.
+Burned out:-  Destroy by fire.

-Boarded up:-  covered with wodden boards.
+Boarded up:-  Covered with wodden boards.

-Middel headed:-  confused.
+Middel headed:-  Confused.

-Lit up:-  became bright with happiness.
+Lit up:-  Became bright with happiness.

-Suffused with:-  spred all over her face.
+Suffused with:-  Spred all over her face.

+### 14-April-21
+Proclaim:- Make known publicly or officially

+Febrile confusion:- Hurried activity; complete chaos

+Shrine:- A place of worship

+Haven:- A safe place

+Marzipan:- A sweet made with grated almond